-Anthony J. Fitzpatrick is co-chair of Duane Morris' IP Litigation Practice and Patent Litigation division.
-His practice focuses on patent and technology-related litigation.
+Anthony J. Fitzpatrick is co-chair of Duane Morris' Patent Litigation division.
+His practice focuses on patent, trade secret and other technology-related litigation.
 Mr. Fitzpatrick has extensive experience as lead counsel at trials in federal and state courts and in arbitration.
 He has also argued before the Court of Appeals for the Federal Circuit and before the Patent Trial and Appeal Board of the USPTO.

-Repeatedly named as an IP Star by Managing Intellectual Property magazine and as a Massachusetts and New England SuperLawyer in the field of intellectual property litigation, Mr. Fitzpatrick has also been named multiple times to the Irish Legal 100, which is Irish America magazine's listing of the leading Irish and Irish-American lawyers practicing in North America.
+In 2018, Law360 called Mr. Fitzpatrick a “legal lion” for a case won before the Federal Circuit.
+He has been named repeatedly as an IP Star by Managing Intellectual Property magazine and as a Massachusetts and New England SuperLawyer in the field of intellectual property litigation.
+In addition, Mr. Fitzpatrick has also been named multiple times to the Irish Legal 100, which is Irish America magazine's listing of the leading Irish and Irish-American lawyers practicing in North America.

 Mr. Fitzpatrick is a frequent speaker and commentator on patent litigation topics, including serving as Chair of Massachusetts Continuing Legal Education's Annual New England Intellectual Property Conference.
-An active member of the Boston Bar Association, presently he serves as a member of the BBA's Amicus Committee.
+An active member of the Boston Bar Association, he received the association’s President’s Award in 2016 for his longstanding service on its Amicus Committee.
 Mr. Fitzpatrick holds law degrees from Boston University School of Law (Juris Doctor, 1993), The Honorable Society of King's Inns, Dublin (Barrister-at-Law, 1988), and University College Dublin (Bachelor of Civil Law, 1986), and he is admitted to practice in the Commonwealth of Massachusetts and in his native Republic of Ireland.

 - Spineology v.
 Wright Medical Technology (District of Minnesota and Court of Appeals for the Federal Circuit, 2015-present) (medical device: surgical reamer): Lead counsel for Wright Medical in patent litigation concerning a surgical reamer.
 The Court granted summary judgment of non-infringement in favor of our client.
 Case now on appeal to the Federal Circuit.